Spain’s cities are rich with history and culture. Heidi Fuller-Love takes a look at some of the best

 Fans of modernist architecture should also plan a pilgrimage to the Vermouth-producing city of Reus, where the Gaudí Centre showcases the work of Spain’s world-renowned architect who was born here in 1852.
 After visiting this fascinating interactive museum, follow the lovely leafy route through town, stopping to admire ornate facades en route.

-From Barcelona it’s an easy hop to the Basque city of Pamplona, capital of the province of Navarre and home to some of the country’s best pelota players.
+From Barcelona it’s an easy hop to Pamplona, capital of the region of Navarre and home to some of the country’s best pelota players.